Traffic Law: Driver's License Reinstatement

 If your driver’s license has been suspended by the B.M.V. or by a court, there are certain procedures you must follow to reinstate your license.
 Until you have followed the reinstatement procedures and actually received a new license, you are not permitted to drive, even if the suspension has ended.

 During the suspension, the B.M.V. will send you a reinstatement notice at the address on your driver’s license.
 Therefore, it is important to complete a change-of-address with the B.M.V. if you are no longer living at the address on your license.

 License Reinstatement Procedures

-There are basically two options for reinstating your license; by mail or in person.
+There are basically three options for reinstating your license; by mail, in person, or online.